 One thing to note is that the Forerunner 45 won’t lie flat, as the watch band curves automatically (you can see it in the above images).
 The bands are still interchangeable though.
 Just wanted to mention this since it was something that surprised me.

 The main reason you might prefer the Forerunner 45 is the price difference.
 The Forerunner 245 retails at $100-150 more than the Forerunner 45.
 If you don’t need the extra features of the Forerunner 245, and just want a basic GPS watch, the Forerunner 45 is the more affordable option.

 If you’re also upgrading from the Forerunner 35 and feel loyal to this line of watches, the Forerunner 45 does offer a lot more than its predecessor.
 You’ll get the safety tracking features, more activity profiles, and stress + Body Battery tracking.

 If you want a better value watch with training metrics, the ability to track pool swimming, twice the battery life, and a music option, go with the Forerunner 245.

 If you want a simpler watch that is cheaper and extremely comfortable to wear, go with the Forerunner 45.

 Where to Buy the Forerunner 45 and 245

-Here are some places to buy these watches, on Amazon and the Garmin website (prices current as of late September 2020).
+If this review helped you, it would mean a ton if you purchased through my affiliate links.
+Here are some places to buy these watches, on Amazon and the Garmin website.
 I also want to encourage you to buy secondhand or from small, local running stores if you can.
-I don’t get paid if you do that, so if you still want to show your appreciation financially, you’re welcome to buy me a ko-fi.
+I don’t get paid if you do that, so if you still want to show your appreciation financially, you’re welcome to buy me a virtual coffee.

-I hope you found this comparison of the Forerunner 45 vs. 245 was helpful—as always, feel free to reach out with any questions or comments.
+I hope you found this comparison of the Forerunner 45 vs. 245 was helpful—as always, feel free to leave any questions in the comments.
 Best of luck choosing a watch, and happy training!